sithel/vip/README.md

 - after it has placed all the pages, it renders markup

 For the actual download zip file/logic itself, check out `files.js`

+# Notes to Self

+- don't forget, use `python3 -m http.server 8000` to launch local server